abpio/abp-commercial-docs/en/getting-started.md

 abp login <username>
 ````

-It will ask a password, so you enter the password of your account.
+It will ask a password, so you must enter the password of your account.

 > You can freely create a new account from the [ABP Account web site](https://account.abp.io/Account/Register).
 However, your account should be registered to an organization as a developer to be able to use the ABP Commercial.
 If your company has an ABP Commercial license, ask your manager to add your account to the developer list of the organization.